8 Destinations You Need to Visit for Adventure Travel in New Zealand

 Franz Josef & Fox for 4+ Days

 And the list goes on with more awesome things to do in Franz & Fox.
 Skydive over the glacier, go horse trekking, quad biking and much more.
-Here are some of the highlights in 5 Franz Josef Glacier Must-Dos and 5 Fox Glacier Must-Dos.
+Here are some of the highlights in the 5 Franz Josef Glacier Must-Dos and 5 Fox Glacier Must-Dos.

 This adventure travel in New Zealand itinerary would not be complete without mentioning “The Adventure Capital of New Zealand”.
 Queenstown is the home of the bungy jump, jet boating, white water rafting, canyon swinging, hiking, canyoning and so much more!
 Where to get started?!